ChulanZhang/Agile3D/README.md

 # Sync the results to the GPU server
 (agile3d) $ bash results_sync.sh

+# Then log into the desktop GPU for evaluation.
+(Recommend start from here)
+# Ssh into the desktop GPU
+$ ssh -i mobisys2025.pem agile3d@172.30.166.233
+# Get into the docker env
+$ docker exec -it mobisys2025 /bin/bash
 # On GPU Server
 $ . activate_agile3d_env.sh
 (agile3d) $ cd /home/data/agile3d